PseudoDevs/IamGhost/abcmd3.md

-Last updated: 2024-04-05 09:21:43
+Last updated: 2024-04-05 09:22:17
-Random Quote: Hey, want to come to my house and play telephone?
-I got the string, you got the cans. - Barney Stinson
+Random Quote: For a joke to work, it has to have part of truth and part of pain. - Berlin